kaidez/kaidez.com/_drafts/remove-files-from-github.md

 $ git push
 {% endprism %}

 Why is all this necessary?
-Because Git views adding and removing things from your repo as a "change."
-And while Git can detect these changes, it has absolutely no idea what to do with them: it's your job to *tell* Git what to do with them.
+Because Git views adding to, removing from and updating things in your repo as a "change."
+Git can detect these changes but has absolutely no idea what to do with them: it's *your* job to tell Git what to do with them.

 We just deleted a file from our repository in the last command sequence with `git rm`, meaning we made a change to our repo.
 Then, by "committing" this change with `git commit`, we "told" our repo to remove it.
-Lastly, we threw our repo up on GitHub with `git push`: GitHub saw that a delete was committed to the repo during the push and, as such, deleted the file.
+Lastly, we uploaded these changes to our remote repo on GitHub with `git push`: GitHub saw that a delete was performed on our local machine after the push and, as such, deleted `myFile.html`.

-The "changes" concept is key to understanding the Git/GitHub relationship.
+The "changes" concept is key to understanding the Git/GitHub relationship, Git in particular.
 Git's job is to "track," or "watch," every single, solitary change that occurs inside your local repo...adds, deletes, individual file content updates...whatever.
-GitHub only changes what your local Git repo tells it to change.
-So in the case of deletions, if you don't use `git rm` to tell Git to remove a file, Git can't tell GitHub to remove it.
+GitHub can only "change" itself based on what your local Git repo actually tells it to "change".
+So in the case of deletions, if you don't use `git rm` to tell Git to remove a file and then commit it, Git can't tell GitHub to remove it.

+<a name="gitignore"></a>
+## Prevent files from being uploaded to GitHub with *.gitignore*

 While you may be familiar with `git add` already, let's do one for good measure.
 For this tutorial, we actually need to use it to create a certain file called `.gitignore`.

-<a name="gitignore"></a>
-## Prevent files from being uploaded to GitHub with *.gitignore*

 If you already know which files you don't want uploaded to GitHub and want to avoid uploading them by mistake (meaning you'll never have to remove them with `git rm`), list them in a `.gitignore` file.